OpenIL Provides Immediate Access to Industrial Time-Sensitive Networking Technology

 About NXP Semiconductors

 NXP Semiconductors N.V.
 (NASDAQ:NXPI) enables secure connections and infrastructure for a smarter world, advancing solutions that make lives easier, better and safer.
-As the world leader in secure connectivity solutions for embedded applications, NXP is driving innovation in the secure connected vehicle, end-to-end security & privacy and smart connected solutions markets.
+As the world leader in secure connectivity solutions for embedded applications, NXP is driving innovation in the secure connected vehicle, end-to-end security and privacy and smart connected solutions markets.
 Built on more than 60 years of combined experience and expertise, the company has 31,000 employees in more than 33 countries and posted revenue of $9.5 billion in 2016.
 Find out more at www.nxp.com.

 NXP the NXP logo and Layerscape are trademarks of NXP B.V.
 All other product or service names are the property of their respective owners.
 All rights reserved. © 2017 NXP B.V.